Aloha & Welcome to Waikiki!

 Stretching from Duke Kahanamoku Beach near the Hilton Hawaiian Village to the Duke Kahanamoku statue on Kuhio Beach and beyond, you can swim, snorkel, sunbathe, or take your first surfing lesson or group canoe ride.

 For beginners, the gentle waves at Waikiki Beach (once surfed only by Hawaiian royals) are ideal.
-Ask a friendly Beach Boy for a lesson or rent a board by the surfboard racks on the sand.
+Click here to book a friendly Beach Boy lesson or rent a board by the surfboard racks on the sand.

-Other water adventures that may be on your list such as shark tours, scuba diving, fishing, sailing, kayaking, jet skiing, parasailing, wakeboarding are all available in this water wonderland that is Waikiki and Hawaii.
+Other water adventures that may be on your list such as shark tours, scuba diving, fishing, sailing, kayaking, jet skiing and parasailing are all available in this water wonderland that is Waikiki and Hawaii.

 Snorkeling